cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 **Function**

-L7: allowing entry of plain text/data ->
+* L7: allowing entry of plain text/data ->
-L6: encrypting data ->
+* L6: encrypting data ->
-L5: determining transport layer ->
+* L5: determining transport layer ->
-L4: structuring encrypted data to segmants/datagrams ->
+* L4: structuring encrypted data to segmanted datagrams ->
-L3: determining logical routing of packets ->
+* L3: determining logical routing of packets ->
-L2: physical addressing of frames -->
+* L2: physical addressing of transporting frames -->
-L1: physical transmission
+* L1: physical transmission

 **Outcome**

-plain data (L7) ->
+* L7: plain text/*data* ->
-encrypted data (L6) ->
+* L6: *encrypted data* ->
-assigned encrypted data (L5) ->
+* L5: assigned encrypted *datapackages* ->
-structured segments/datagrams (L4) ->
+* L4: structured and segmented *datagrams* ->
-packets (L3) ->
-frames (L2) -->
-raw data (L1)
+* L3: *packets* ->
+* L2: *frames* -->
+* L1 *raw data bits*

 ### L1 Physical/Virtualized layer

-Layer 1: Physical Layer (raw bits, managed by LoRa modems/simulated modems)
+Layer 1 is the physical layer, implying for the *Networking Medium* (later *medium*).
+It is usually refered as a networking device or as a *Networkin Interface*.
+The medium can also be engineered as a virtualized interface, used in virtualized testing environments.

+Main functions:

-* physical or virtualized transmitting and receiving of packets
+* physical or virtualized transmitting and receiving of raw data bits
-* physical error correction
-* *Network medium* or *Medium*
+* exccutes physical or virtualized transmissions between devices

+Currently, Meshtastic can control folowing mediums for networking:

+* LoRa transceivers
+* Bluetooth LE
+* WLAN (client and software access point)
+* Serial over USB OTG
+* ANT and ANT+ (under development)
+* virtualized LoRa transceiver

+Parameters for LoRa transceivers on Meshtastic mesh:
+* 32 bit LORA preamble (to allow receiving radios to synchronize clocks and start framing).
+We use a longer than minimum (8 bit) preamble to maximize the amount of time the LORA receivers can stay asleep, which dramatically lowers power consumption.
+* To prevent collisions, all transmitters will listen before attempting to send.
+If they hear some other node transmitting, they will reattempt transmission in x milliseconds.
+This retransmission delay is random between FIXME and FIXME (these two numbers are currently hardwired, but really should be scaled based on expected packet transmission time at current channel settings).

 ### L2 Data link layer

+Layer 2, data link layer, is responsible for controling physical addressing of the mediums.
+Every medium has to be assigned with a unique address.
+Currently, Meshtastic uses 4 byte (32bit) NodeID adressing.

+NodeID of 0xffffffff (NodeNum_BROADCAST) is used for broadcasting.

-Layer 2: Data Link Layer (mesh packet, the means for addressing pysical devices)
+: Data Link Layer (mesh packet, the means for addressing pysical devices)

 * physical addressing (physical node numbers)